solid/solidproject.org/_posts/newsletter/2020-05-07-this-month-in-solid.md

 In the third talk, Manoharan Ramachandran presented the Solid app built by Open University's blockchain team, looking into how to support immunity passports as mentioned by the UK government daily briefings.
 The Solid app facilitates the instant verification of tamper-proof test results whilst preserving privacy.

 In the fourth talk, Glen Simister presented the DVO Profile Manager, a public profile (or resume), which anyone can create for free, and update.
 DVO Profile Manager works in conjunction with the DVO Toolbar, a browser extension which allows people to like, dislike, and comment on any URL.
-You can find the DVO Profile Manager source code here.
+You can find [the DVO Profile Manager source code on GitHub](https://github.com/dvo/profile).

 In the fifth talk, Michiel de Jong presented his latest experiment, SNAP on Solid, explaining how Solid inboxes can be used as the messaging layer for Network Ledger Technology.
 Check out the SNAP source code here.